-Ratepayers who occupy two or more separate rating units (and who do not qualify to be treated as one rating unit, pursuant to Section 20 of the Local Government (Rating) Act 2002), are entitled to have uniform annual general charges reduced for qualifying properties.
-All ratepayers will pay at least one full uniform annual general charge and then half charges for additional qualifying properties.
+Ratepayers who occupy two or more separate rating units (and who do not qualify to be treated as one rating unit, pursuant to Section 20 of the LG(R)A 2002), are entitled to have UAGC's reduced for qualifying properties.
+These ratepayers will pay at least one full UAGC and half charges for additional qualifying properties.